 The United States committed itself to an open-ended war of conflict management, hoping to contain the Islamic State rather than destroy it.
 Russia, on other hand, used IS as a casus belli to deploy directly into Syria itself and reestablish Russian military credibility in the Middle East.

 This largely worked: Russian propaganda capitalized on the might of the air force and pointed to gains on the ground by Assadist troops.
 To top it off, Russia then expanded its air base in Syria into a permanent one.

-Meanwhile, the US was hardly achieving any of its goals in Syria.
+Meanwhile, America was hardly achieving any of its goals in Syria.
 While US support was slowly pushing IS out of Iraq, Assadist forces were on the march.
-Desperate for efficient allies, the US leaned too heavily on the Kurds — and upset the Turks along the way, who then invaded Syria this summer and are still there.
+Desperate for efficient allies, the United States leaned too heavily on the Kurds — and upset the Turks along the way, who then invaded Syria this summer and are still there.

 Now Putin and Turkey’s president, Recep Erdoğan, are acting as though Turkey didn’t shoot down a Russian jet last year and are planning on building an energy pipeline from Russia through Turkey to Europe.
 As Turkey’s loyalty to NATO wobbles, Putin smells yet another chance to chip away at American global power and discredit NATO in the eyes of Russian citizens.

 But none of this would be complete without a revisit to Ukraine.
 This is where the conflict has gone quiet, yet is without a doubt the heart of the struggle.